-- Where are the noisiest and quietest spots in the sound maps for all European seas? - How do environmental parameters affect the sound maps? (i.e. bathymetry effects on the Mediterranean Sea maps, seasonal changes due to SSP, etc) - What non-environmental factors are responsible for temporal changes in the sound maps (i.e., including COVID effects, changes in ship routes etc.)? - What is the ranking of different vessel categories based on their acoustic energy density (for each region and over all of Europe)? - Which region has the greatest sound energy density?
+- Where are the noisiest and quietest spots in the sound maps for all European seas? - How do environmental parameters affect the sound maps (e.g., bathymetry effects on the Mediterranean Sea maps, seasonal changes due to SSP? - What non-environmental factors are responsible for temporal changes in the sound maps (i.e., including COVID-19 effects, changes in ship routes etc.)? - What is the ranking of different vessel categories based on their acoustic energy density (for each region and over all of Europe)? - Which region has the highest sound energy density?

-Further review of NAVISON is then made through comparisons with other sound mapping projects in Chapter 5 and discussion of the outcomes in Chapter 6, with conclusions and recommendations for future projects summarised in Chapter 6.5.
+Further review of NAVISON is then made through comparisons with other sound mapping projects in Section 5 and discussion of the outcomes in Section 6, with conclusions and recommendations for future projects summarised in Section 6.5.